Nayak1703/hackathon-manage/README.md

 - Building a frontend project using React and Material-UI.
 - Implementing user authentication and storing data in local storage.
 - Creating a user-friendly interface with animations and modern UI components.
-- Handling tabs, dropdowns, and search functionality efficiently.
+- Handling tabs, dropdowns, search functionality, and pagination efficiently.

 ## Conclusion
-Hackathrone is a fully functional hackathon platform with essential features like user registration, login, card display, and filtering.
+Hackathrone is a fully functional hackathon platform with essential features like user registration, login, card display, filtering, and pagination.
 While there is room for further improvements, this project was a great learning experience and provided valuable insight into frontend development.

 ---